-Where we provide a service for own door flats which have either an individual side or front garden and a shared back garden the cost will be calculated on the cost of the individual side or front garden based on the service charge tiers and for an equal share of the back garden based on its service charge tier.
+Where we provide a service for own door flats which have either an individual side or front garden and a shared back garden the cost will be calculated on the cost of the individual side or front garden.

 Where we provide a service for an individual garden the cost will be based on the full cost of the service and will be charged in full to the tenant.